Azure/terraform/provider/CONTRIBUTE.md

 You can check the whole definition of the Azure Batch Account data source [here](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/internal/services/batch/batch_account_data_source.go).

-Once your data source is defined, you need to register it into data sources map in the `registration.go` file:
+Once your data source is defined, you need to register it into the data sources map in the `registration.go` file:

 ```go
 func (r Registration) SupportedDataSources() map[string]*schema.Resource {